MariiaSitarchuk/Silpo-UCD-Enhancing-Checkout/README.md

 This stage was focused on validating the assumptions made in the prototypes.
 I conducted one iteration of testing.
 As a result I compiled a list of enhancements for the next iteration of testing.

 In this folder you can find:
-* Proof of moderated usability testing
+* Proofs of moderated usability testing
 * Document with testing results
-* Document with results of SUS evaluation of prototypes
+* Document with results of SUS evaluation of 3 prototypes